 Why Hot Pilates is My Favourite Winter Workout, Hands Down

-When I first entered the room at Hot Pilates on Sunset Boulevard in Los Angeles (the first and only Hot Pilates studio in L.A.), it was set to 95 degrees, and I truly thought that I might have to leave the class.
+When I first entered the room at Hot Pilates on Sunset Boulevard in Los Angeles (similarly, try Yoga Bar in Sydney), it was set to 35 degrees, and I truly thought that I might have to leave the class.
 I was trying to be cool (no pun intended), but was mulling over—and actually concerned about— the fact that I might not physically be able to make it.
 The heat felt smothering and I didn’t understand how the human body could exert itself at this temperature and not pass out, feel sick, etc. I was apprehensive, to say the least.

 However, I trusted that the temperature had to be optimal and intentional, otherwise so many people wouldn’t be able to not only “make it” through a class, but love it and keep coming back.
-Paula Patton and actress Abigail Spencer (whose body is my personal holy grail in terms of fit celeb bods), are regulars at the studio.
 I was determined to see the class through.

 It’s hot, and winter is cold.

 During winter, our muscles are tight and stiff.
 Our blood flow is slower, and it takes longer to warm up the body for a workout than it does during summer.
 A heated class is amazing for loosening up your muscles and making it easier to get into the flow of the workout.
 You feel less like a frozen icicle and more like a limber gymnast.

 It’s so easy to emerge from winter with a layer of stubborn fat on our lower bellies from all the season’s comfort food.
 We crave and eat starchier, creamier things, from soups and hot chocolate, to grilled cheese and mashed potatoes, to feel all snuggly and warm.
 The only problem is, those calorie-laden carbs go straight to belly pooch.